by Bill Batson

 What’s the best way to make a cup of tea?

-The water you use is very important.
+Water The water you use is very important.
 The number one beverage in the world is water.
 The number two is tea.
 Since a good tea is rich in anti-oxidants and minerals, the water should be pure as well.
 If you had a free flowing spring, that would be best.
 If not, use bottled or filtered water.
 Try not to use water from the tap.
+Temperature The temperature depends on the tea; for a green tea, pre-boiling or about 170-175; for black tea, herbal and botanicals bring your water to a 210 – 212 degree full boil.
+Steep time

 - Black teas should steep no longer than five minutes.
 At six minutes, it gets bitter, however, people may like the taste.